-Currently, minor moving traffic violations committed outside the English and Welsh capital are enforced by the police, but new enforcement powers mean all councils will be able to use Automatic Number Plate Recognition (ANPR) cameras located near potential offence locations to catch drivers in the act.
+Currently, minor moving traffic violations committed outside the English and Welsh capital are enforced by the police.
+However, new enforcement powers mean all councils will be able to use Automatic Number Plate Recognition (ANPR) cameras located near potential offence locations to catch drivers in the act.
 Fines of up to £70 can be applied for a variety of minor traffic offences, though councils will be forced to offer discounts for PCNs that are paid early - usually within 14 days of being issued.

-At the moment only councils in London and Cardiff have the authority to fine drivers for moving traffic offences but for years other local authorities have demanded the same powers to tackle problem drivers themselves rather than relying on overstretched police forces.
+At the moment only councils in London and Cardiff have the authority to fine drivers for moving traffic offences, but for years, other local authorities have demanded the same powers to tackle problem drivers themselves rather than relying on overstretched police forces.